My 1964 Earthquake Experience

 For you G.T., I promised this to you some time ago.

-And to you C.H. because your post regarding the 1964 quake and PSTD really hit home for me and finally gave me the incentive (jolted me into action?) to put my earthquake story into words.
+And to you C.H. because your post regarding the 1964 quake and PSTD really hit home for me and finally gave me the incentive (jolted me into action?) to put my story about the 1964 earthquake into words.

 My good friend Gretchen Young, who lived 5 houses north of mine and closer to what later became “the bluff” and I decided to go ice skating.
 We were going to the ice rink the borough made at Lyn Ary Park at the intersection of Turnagain Parkway and Illiamna (the NW corner of the intersection).